-When I was preparing for my first-born (now six years ago – yikes!), I came across the idea of cloth diapering.
+When I was preparing for my first-born (now seven years ago – yikes!), I came across the idea of cloth diapering.
 No one I knew had used cloth diapers and I couldn’t find any great resources on the process.
 It wasn’t really popular then, but for some reason, it stuck with me.
 If I could do even a little to reduce our waste footprint while adding a baby to our family, maybe it was worth a shot, I thought.

 It felt important to me, so I dug in, did the research, and felt entirely intimidated.
 Trying to decipher odd abbreviations (who knew that CD is short for cloth diaper?) and deciding on a cloth diaper style was overwhelming.
 Without many resources available, I felt lost and nearly gave up on the whole thing.

 What I settled on was keeping things as simple as possible.
 I’d use disposables for the newborn period, instead of buying mini-cloth diapers that would have no use in a couple of months.
 I’d use disposables on extended outings that would require multiple changes.
 I’d use all-in-one diapers that are easy to wash and fold because I know myself and didn’t think I could keep up with stuffing and sorting various inserts.

 After cloth diapering two babies, I will say that it was MUCH easier than I ever anticipated.
 And, I love that if we decide to add another child to the mix, I have a stash of diapers all ready to go.
 Another plus: cloth diapers have a really high re-sell value, so when you’re done with your stash, you can send it off to another babe in need and likely get back at least 50 percent of what you paid.